depas98/securityStats/README.md

 	3. Only one task thread for printing out status
 	4. Service doesn't store each event item added, only stores the status information (event counts, and avgProcessingTime)
-	5. Files are only read from the <prgrams home>/files directory Note: Four files are already included in the Files directory
+	5. Files are only read from the <program's home>/files directory Note: Four files are already included in the Files directory
 	6. The program only checks the last modified date of a file, so if a file is updated it will be processed